pauldoan/pauldoan/README.md

 ### Hi there 👋

-I’m Paul, a passionate Data Scientist, AI Engineer and Music Artist, leading teams of talented Analysts and Engineers.
+I’m Paul, a passionate Data Scientist, ML Engineer and Music Artist, leading teams of talented Analysts and Engineers.

-- 🔭 I'm currently pushing the boundaries of data science and AI in the Crypto Industry
+- 🔭 I'm currently pushing the boundaries of data in the Crypto Industry
 - 👯 I'm looking to collaborate on fun Tech projects
 - 💬 I'm also creating music that you can find on [Spotify](https://open.spotify.com/artist/06eMSN9Y5cS7EZX6nnkxpC?si=21be9daf5b0f452e)
 - 📫 Reach out on [linkedin](https://www.linkedin.com/in/doanpaul/)